single-spa/single-spa.js.org/docs/faq.md

     * For SystemJS 2-5: Find a code example [here](https://gitlab.com/TheMcMurder/single-spa-portal-example/blob/master/people/src/set-public-path.js#L3)
 1. Set either [`output.jsonpFunction`](https://webpack.js.org/configuration/output/#outputjsonpfunction) or [`output.library`](https://webpack.js.org/configuration/output/#outputlibrary) to ensure that each app's webpack doesn't collide with other apps' webpack. `jsonpFunction` is preferred.

+For more information about webpack configuration and single-spa, see [the recommended setup](/docs/recommended-setup#build-tools-webpack--rollup).

 ## Does single-spa require additional security considerations?

 No. single-spa does not add, deviate, or attempt to bypass any browser JavaScript security measures.
 The security needs of your applications are the same as if you did not use single-spa.